-As the world’s largest inactive volcanic caldera, the Ngorongoro Crater offers the safari experience of a lifetime.
+As the world’s largest inactive volcanic caldera, the Ngorongoro Crater offers one of the best Tanzanian safari experiences.
 With its unparalleled density of wildlife and breathtaking landscapes, this natural wonder is known as Africa’s Garden of Eden.

 Nestled below a heavily forested 600-metre volcanic rim is a wildlife wonderland that makes the three-hour drive from the town of Arusha worth your while.